openvinotoolkit/nncf/docs/PyPiPublishing.md

 [OpenVINO&trade;](https://docs.openvino.ai).

-The framework is organized as a Python package that can be built and used in a standalone mode.
-Its architecture is unified to make it easy to add different compression algorithms for both PyTorch and TensorFlow deep learning frameworks.
+The framework is organized as a Python package that can be built and used as a standalone tool.
+Its architecture is unified to make adding different compression algorithms easy for both PyTorch and TensorFlow.

 NNCF provides samples that demonstrate the usage of compression algorithms for different use cases and models.
 See compression results achievable